 7.00pm to 9.00pm.
 Preview Evening.
 Compass Acapella choir sang in church from 7.15pm until 7.30pm.
 Mulled wine and mince pies were then be served, during which time there was an opportunity to see all the decorated trees.
 The choir then sang again from 8.30pm to 9.00pm.

 10.30am.
 The Mayor and Mayoress of South Shields opened the event.
 The choir of Cleadon Church of England Academy then sang for us.

 Many, many varied stalls were available from which to purchase goods.
 There were also tombola stalls, competitions and Grand Draw tickets for sale.

 10.30am to 11.30am.
 Coffee was served in the Old School Room.
 12.00 noon to 2.00pm.
 Soup and sandwich lunches in Old School Room.

 2.00pm to 4.00pm there were children’s activities in the Parish Hall.
 2.30pm to 4.00pm.
 Afternoon Teas were served in the Old School Room.

 8.00am Holy Communion 10.00am Sung Eucharist

 1.30pm to 3.30pm.
-The Church, Parish Hall and Old School Room will all be open for viewing and Afternoon Tea will be served during these times.
+The Church, Parish Hall and Old School Room were open for viewing and Afternoon Tea was served during these times.